Horsley complex: History

+Establishment of the Horsley estate (1831–1839) and naming of Horsley

-In 1805 Governor King granted Lieutenant Colonel George Johnston of Annandale farm 2000 acres of land at Prospect, for his part in putting down a convict uprising at Castle Hill in the previous year.
+In 1805, Governor King granted Lieutenant Colonel George Johnston of Annandale farm 2000 acres of land at Prospect, for his part in putting down a convict uprising at Castle Hill in the previous year.
 Johnston called the farm "King's Gift".
 Johnston died in 1823.

 A related place is Horsley near Dapto (Wollongong), which was a grant c.
 1818/19 to George Weston's elder brother, William Francis Weston, known as "Mr Johnston's Meadow".
 William Francis Weston died in 1826 leaving a widow and five small children, and it is possible that George Weston came to Australia to advise and help his sister in law, Elizabeth around this time.

 The Horsley (Fairfield) land was given by Col. Johnston to his daughter Blanche, who, on 21 May 1829, at St. James' Church, Sydney, married George Edward Nicholas Weston, a Lieutenant in the East India Company Service.
 Weston had a Swiss mother and his family had descendants on West Horsley Manor in Surrey in England dating back to 1066, farming large estates.
 It is thought Horsley (Fairfield) is named after West Horsley Manor in Surrey.

+The Weston family and estate life

 Captain & Mrs George Weston spent the following two years in India, returning to Sydney with their two children in July 1831.
 In that year they took up their property, living in a large Indian tent attended by Indian servants until the house was completed.

-In 1832 the homestead was built by then, together with major outbuildings (kitchen, stables, blacksmith's shop and barn).
+In 1832, the homestead was built by then, together with major outbuildings (kitchen, stables, blacksmith's shop and barn).

 The well-wooded land produced timber carted to sawmills for many years.
 The Westons' predominant interests were agriculture and raising stock, including fine bloodstock race horses.
 Captain Weston (from reports in the Australian between 1831 and 1841) was involved with the Cumberland Turf Club, the Australian Race Committee, fox hunting, and with contemporary political issues.

-In 1839 he was one of the promoters of a public meeting to petition the continuation of transportation of convicts to maintain the supply of low cost farm labour.
+In 1839, Captain Weston was one of the promoters of a public meeting to petition the continuation of transportation of convicts to maintain the supply of low cost farm labour.
 An 1843 Sydney Morning Herald report noted his indignation at the loss of a convict's labour by the Governor's order, his support for neighbour William Lawson (of Greystanes) in elections to the Legislative Council in 1843 and his animosity to Hannibal Macarthur in the same election.
 Other 1844 Sydney Morning Herald reports show his involvement in establishing the Penrith Agricultural Society and his award for the best coaching stallion.

 The Westons had eight children, 4 girls and 4 boys, 1 of whom died in infancy.

-In 1837 Captain Weston had a pack of foxhounds at Horsley, and by 1838 his pastoral activities had extended beyond the limits of location, and he held a grazing lease in South-West Yass.
+In 1837, Captain Weston had a pack of foxhounds at Horsley, and by 1838 his pastoral activities had extended beyond the limits of location, and he held a grazing lease in South-West Yass.

-An 1841 sale notice in the Australian cited land near the "mansion and improving property" of Captain Weston, but the area was not closely settled then.
+An 1841, sale notice in the Australian cited land near the "mansion and improving property" of Captain Weston, but the area was not closely settled then.